 Changing Our Mindset

-We often think about spiritual disciplines in terms of what we can do, what we can achieve, and our work in the process, when it’s actually God who is working in our hearts to form us—and here’s the key—as corporate with him.
+We often think about spiritual disciplines in terms of what we can do, what we can achieve, and our work in the process, when it’s actually God who is working in our hearts to form us—and here’s the key—as we cooperate with him.

 We must allow our minds to be changed from thinking about what we achieve on our own effort versus what God can do in us.
 The difference is that we participate in his work in us as we align ourselves with him.